Skip to content

 Is magnesium glycinate halal?

 The mineral is halal.
 The risk is the capsule (often porcine gelatin), the glycine source, and magnesium stearate flow agents.
-Verify an HPMC/vegetable capsule and a named certifying body.
+Verify an HPMC/vegetable capsule and a documented halal standard.

 Full explanation: the form and the capsule →